Mobile bodies, travelling theories

 14 September - 7 December 2022

-This series is organised by William Kutz in collaboration with Centre for Oresund Region Studies and Think Tanger.
-It takes place from September-December 2022, and the seminar series will underscore the multiplicity of bordering perspectives and the plasticity of border trajectories as a way to construct alternative imaginaries of borderland formation as they pertain to Scandinavian and Mediterranean contexts.
-The 90-minute seminars will take place over six sessions, every other Wednesday from 14.30 to 16.00.
-During each meeting, two contributors will present their work, with one local and one international guest respondent to comment on the respective issues raised during the talks.
-This will be followed by a moderated discussion among wider audience members and speakers.
-A final session will be dedicated to considering the creation of a borderland working group linking CORS to other research groups.
+This series was organised by William Kutz in collaboration with Centre for Oresund Region Studies and Think Tanger.
+It took place from September-December 2022.
+The seminar series underscored the multiplicity of bordering perspectives and the plasticity of border trajectories as a way to construct alternative imaginaries of borderland formation as they pertain to Scandinavian and Mediterranean contexts.
+During each meeting, two contributors presented their work, with one local and one international guest respondent commenting on the respective issues raised during the talks.
+This was followed by a moderated discussion among wider audience members and speakers.
+A final session was dedicated to considering the creation of a borderland working group linking CORS to other research groups.

 You find the program for the series here, or in the navigation bar to the left.
-The webinar series is free of charge, but you have to register to receive the Zoom-link.
+Several of the seminars were recorded.
+You find information about access to the recordings on the program page.

 Speakers